 If at home her role was greeted with suspicion, she was favourably treated in the wider world.
 She was seen as an attractive and cultured Russian – a stark contrast to previous wives of Soviet leaders.
 She is said to have developed a good relationship with Barbara Bush, the wife of George Bush I.

-In the 1991 coup, she was held under house arrest for 3 days and at one time was very fearful for her future as the coup plotters threatened to kill them.
+In the 1991 coup, she was held under house arrest for three days and at one time was very fearful for her future as the coup plotters threatened to kill them.

 After the coup and effective political exile of her husband, Raisa spent a lot of time becoming involved in charitable activities such as raising funds for hospitals and other charities.
 She created a favourable impression amongst the many people she met, though she still remained a target for criticism amongst some aspects of the media.